Omikhleia/awesome-sile-books/README.md

 Extra clauses:

 Distribution of derived works on websites such as Scribd is not allowed.
-I consider it would be a violation of the Non-Commercial clause, due to the nature of they business model.
+I consider it would be a violation of the Non-Commercial clause, due to the nature of their business model.
 Whether it stands legally or not, I explicitly forbid it.